 - Turnover: Capify does require at least $10,000/month turnover.

-Much like other small business lenders Capify uses a ‘factor-rate’ rather than interest rates.
+Much like other small business lenders Capify uses a ‘factor-rate’ for its Merchant Cash Advance rather than interest rates.
 Factor rates are not the same as traditional interest because the repayment rate never goes down as the principal loan amount is repaid.